CloudLabsAI-Azure/CAF-Secure-Methodology/04-protecting-infrastructure-with-azure-ddos-protection-plans.md

 ## **Task 2: Configure Azure DDoS IP Protection**

+In this task, we are protecting the Public Ip address with the DDoS protection.

 1. In the Azure portal, search **Public IP Addresses (1)** and then select **Public IP Addresses (2)**.

     ![](images/a33.png)